What makes a high-quality man?

 People with a fixed mindset shy away from challenges because losing means “they’re bad” and that would hurt their ego.

 These people are highly outcome dependent and when they fail, they make a lot of excuses because they feel the need to “cover up” their lack.

 It’s difficult having open discussions and honest feedback with fixed mindset men because they are always guarded and take things very personally.

 Growth Mindset people believe their can learn and grow.

 They seek learning and growth opportunities because failing does not define them.
-To the contrary, failing is the only way they can improve.
+On the contrary, failing is the only way they can improve.

-Men with a growth mindset move forward in their life, are open to feedback and criticism and are generally happier and more pleasant people to be around.
+Men with a growth mindset move forward in their lives, are open to feedback and criticism, and are generally happier and more pleasant people to be around.